Devographics/StateOfJS-legacy/data/conclusion/conclusion.md

 This entire enterprise grew out of my own search for clarity, and I think it's fair to say that the survey data certainly provided some answers.

+### Download the Data

+Speaking of data, you can [download the raw anonymized data here](https://gumroad.com/l/hLWTB).

+The data is available on a pay-what-you-want basis, so if you think what I've done here is valuable, you can optionally support this project with a small donation.

 ### Winners & Losers

 Some technologies turned out to be clear winners (React), some emerged as promising up-and-comers (Vue), and some proved to be on their way out (CoffeeScript).